Dementia Friendly Design For Lifts

 The Design Audit Tool for Care Homes, Day Centres and Medical Centres

-The University of Stirling Dementia Design Audit Tool seeks to provide a framework for making decisions about design and spaces for people with dementia in existing buildings, new buildings and refurbishment projects in care homes, day centres and medical centres.
+The University of Stirling Dementia Design Audit Tool provides a framework for making decisions about the design and spaces for people with dementia in buildings, new buildings and refurbishment projects in care homes, day centres and medical centres.

 Under the audit, three different certification levels can be obtained: